havardh/workflow/packages/workflow-template/Readme.md

 the need to add apps here you should consider filing an issue or a pull request so that we can include the `app` definition in the main `workflow` repository.

-### `cache/`
-When a workflow is executed for the first time the transpiled version is stored in this cache folder.

 ### `flows/`
 The folder which `workflow` will try to resolve workflows relative to.